haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 Or perhaps some function used in a known library via hoogle for example.
 HLS has no clue what to do,
-because even if it links against the cabal library, there is no function to create a cabal file
+because even if it links against the cabal library, there is no function to modify a generic cabal representation and print a cabal file that keeps it similar to the users'.

-(lest it fucks it up)
+The goal is to make non invasive changes.
+This tech proposal therefore aims to address all these issues.

 ## Prior Art and Related Efforts